melktr/MCA-2022/README.md

 In order to present my rendered file as a component of this website for the second portion of this week's task, I copied the code from the "verovio.html" file and made the necessary edits.

-VIEW THE MEI ON VEROVIO  [here](https://melktr.github.io/MCA-2022/verovio.html)
+View the MEI on VEROVIO  [here](https://melktr.github.io/MCA-2022/verovio.html)

 ## __WEEK 4__